Tārakāsura: Battle against Skanda

 Kartikeya ignored Taraka's words of condescension and battled him, hurling his terrible shakti on the asuras.
 When the miraculous missile was thrown by Skanda of unmeasured splendour, excessively terrible clusters of meteors fell on the earth.
 A million missiles of shakti fell out from it, a thousand million vehicles being struck down.
-When Krishna urged him to hurl his shakti against Taraka, Skanda hesitated, observing that his foe was a devotee of Rudra.
-Krishna then manipulated Taraka into attacking Shiva.
+When Vishnu urged him to hurl his shakti against Taraka, Skanda hesitated, observing that his foe was a devotee of Rudra.
+Vishnu then manipulated Taraka into attacking Shiva.

 Thereupon various Devas rushed (against the Daitya) in the following manner: Janardana lifted up his discus and rushed speedily.
 Indra lifted up his thunderbolt.
 Yama raised his staff roaring loudly.
 The infuriated Dhaneśvara roared raising his iron club.
 Varuṇa roared with his noose held aloft.
 Vayu raised his terrible great goad.
 The Fire-god (Vahni) lifted up his Śakti of great refulgence.
 Nirṛti raised his sharp sword.
 The infuriated Rudras lifted up their tridents.
 Sadhya-devas raised their bows.
 Vasus lifted up iron bolts.
 Viśvedevas raised pestles and thrashing rods.
 The Moon and the Sun their refulgence, the Aśvinīdevas the medicinal herbs, the serpents the blazing poison and Himadri and other important ones lifted up the mountains.